• Latest

 Don’t Apologize Unless It’s Warranted

-It can be challenging to know when it is and isn’t appropriate to apologize.
+Knowing when it is and isn’t appropriate to apologize can be challenging.
 After all, nobody wants to come across as being rude or ungrateful.
 However, there are certain situations where it is perfectly acceptable to decline an apology.

 The following guide will help you to know when you should and shouldn’t say, “I’m sorry.”

-There is no need to apologize for having standards or wanting the best for yourself.
-If somebody tries to pressure you into doing something you don’t want to, don’t feel you have to say sorry for standing your ground.
+No need to apologize for having standards or wanting the best for yourself.
+If somebody tries to pressure you into doing something you don’t want to, don’t feel you must say sorry for standing your ground.

-The same goes for if somebody doesn’t meet your expectations; it’s okay to be disappointed without feeling the need to apologize for it.
+The same goes for somebody who doesn’t meet your expectations; it’s okay to be disappointed without feeling the need to apologize.

 4 Steps to the Perfect Work Apology